-5. Care and maintenance
+5. Care and maintance

-- (i) Use of your hearing aid around water can restrict air flow to the batteries causing it to stop working.
-Should your hearing aid stop working after coming into contact with water, refer to the troubleshooting steps in chapter 6. - (i) Never immerse your hearing aid in water or other liquids.
+(i) Use of your hearing aid in and around water can restrict air flow to the batteries causing it to stop working.
+Should your hearing aid stop working after coming into contact with water, refer to the troubleshooting step in chapter 6.